Who Are You?

 A: Twice a week and daily.

-Q: In what areas could she/he improve management skills?
+Q: In what areas could she/he improve their management skills?

 A: Handling stressful situations, being more patient, being calm, monitoring his attitude and reactions, and not being so emotionally overwhelmed.
 Before reacting, allowing himself time to digest and then formulate proper responses.
 Understand how your mood can affect the rest of the team.
 She should take the time to listen more.